 Yes, indeed!
 As noted above, we have multiple pick-up spots, throughout the U.S.:

-In Colorado, we have pickup spots in: Steamboat Springs.
+In Colorado, we have a pickup spot in: Denver/Aurora and Steamboat Springs.

-In Illinois, we have pickup spots in: Chicago.
+In Illinois, we have a pickup spot in: Chicago.

 In Kansas, we have a pickup spot in: Wichita.